Explore our Kings Road campus and its rich history, welcoming learners for over 60 years.

 If you are jumping on the train, the station is located a few minutes from the town centre.
 Reading’s train station has connections to local areas and major cities, as well as a frequent service to London Paddington which only takes 25 minutes.

 If you are finding it hard to meet the costs of travelling to college, you may be able to get a travel bursary, depending on your situation.
-For more information on bursaries, to check if you’re eligible, and how to apply, please contact our Advice and Admissions team or look for ‘Funding support’ on our website.
+For more information on bursaries, to check if you’re eligible, and how to apply, please contact our Advice and Admissions team or see our Fees, funding and bursaries page.

 Monday and Wednesday: 8:00am–6:00pm

 Tuesday and Thursday: 8:00am–8:00pm

 Out of Term